GalkaJakub/GalkaJakub/README.md

-# 👋 Hi there!
+# Hi!
 I'm Jakub Gałka

 Computer Science student at the Silesian University of Technology
 Passionate about software development and modern technologies